JasonCordova/jasoncordova.github.io/README.md

-# Jason Cordova - SWE Portfolio
+# Jason Cordova: Portfolio

-Hey, I'm Jason Cordova!
-I'm a Software Engineer with a focus in Backend Development and Quality Assurnace.
+Hey, I'm Jason Cordova! 👋

+I'm a Software Engineer with a focus in Backend Development and Quality Assuranace.

 This portfolio serves as a showcase to the skills and projects I’ve developed to continuously learn and grow in the tech industry.

-Whether you’re here to explore my work, review my code, or collaborate on exciting projects, this portfolio reflects my commitment to quality software development and lifelong learning.
+Feel free to explore my work, review my code, or connect.
 Thanks for stopping by!

 ---